 Much longer working hours in the Big 4

 While the higher salaries offered by a Big 4 firm are a huge benefit, they almost always translate into a longer working week for fee earners than if they worked in a Mid Tier Firm.
 This means long hours, working weekends, and zero social life.
-And the targets you are expected to hit each year in a Big 4 firm never get reduced!
+And that’s not even mentioning that the targets you are expected to hit each year in a Big 4 firm never get reduced!

 When I worked for BDO, the partners there had often proactively chosen to work at BDO for a better quality of life.
-As we said before, money isn’t the be-all and end-all.
+As we said before, money isn’t the be-all and end-all, so really think about this when you consider the differences between mid-tier accounting firms vs big 4.
 My post about the pros and cons of making partner may give you food for thought here.

 Big 4 can offer greater mobility and larger international networks